calvin-mcd/graham-cracker/README.md

 # graham-cracker

-The graham cracker is ortho split pcb using two XIAO BLEs for bluetooth connectivity.
+The graham cracker is ortho split pcb using two [XIAO BLEs](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) for bluetooth connectivity.
 The pcb can either be used as 4x6 (12u wide) or 4x5 (10u wide) by breaking off one column of each side.
-Both smd snd tht diodes as well as a MSK12C02 power switch are supported.
+Both smd and tht diodes as well as 2 [MSK12C02](https://www.lcsc.com/product-detail/Toggle-Switches_SHOU-HAN-MSK12C02_C431540.html) power switches are supported.

 layout is by seirin_blu, pcb design by calvin-mcd.